Preparing to Go: Santiago

 Housing and Facilities

-Syracuse Santiago is a homestay program, where all students live with a host family (one or two students per family).
+Syracuse Santiago is a homestay program, where all students live with a host family.

 Although we do everything we can to accommodate your individual requests, keep in mind that we cannot guarantee that every request will be met.
 Please remain flexible and keep an open mind.
 Many of you will not be placed with a “nuclear” family consisting of two parents and children.
 The traditional family structure is changing in Chile, and part of your cultural experience consists of learning about that reality (for example, host families might be single working mothers, divorced single adults, families with grown children in their 20s, etc.).